This In-Depth Tutorial Explains Some of The Key Differences Between Two Object-Oriented Programming Languages C++ Vs Java:

 #29) Parameter Passing

 Pass by Value and pass by reference are the two important parameter passing techniques used in programming.
-C++ supports both these techniques.
+Both Java and C++ supports both these techniques.

 C++ is close to hardware and has many libraries that can manipulate the hardware resources.
 Because of its closeness to hardware, C++ is often used for system programming, gaming applications, operating system, and compilers.